 And do you want to know the best part?

 This way of island hopping Croatia supports local businesses and pollutes less than the traditional cruising lines.
 Final pro tips, Dubrovnik, this famous city is absolutely gorgeous from the sea and will stay in your memories for quite a long time.

 2. Take a shot of adrenaline at the Cadmos Village

 Indeed, whether you are looking for a little bit of adventure or just planning to relax for a few days, Cadmos is perfectly made for you.
-Building around an attraction park, the village hosts their guests on treehouses that can accommodate up to 6 people.
+Building around an attraction park, the village hosts its guests on treehouses that can accommodate up to 6 people.
 Provided with modern equipment, the unique ecological-adrenaline park is 100% powered by solar energy and wind power.
 Sustainable tourism and living naturally, in harmony with nature are the core values of Cadmos.
-The dedication of the owners respect to nature is apparent.
+The dedication of the owners respect for nature is apparent.

 Plus, one of its strongest points is its relative affordability.
 The overnight stay is 250€ on average.
 Quite a small price to pay for a devoted nature lover and adventurers!

 3. Sleep on the isolated Eco Shelter at Salbanura

 If you want to avoid mass tourists at all costs, this might be for you!
 Located on the Bisevo island with a population of 16 (yes, you read that well), all farmers and fishermen, the Eco Shelter is the perfect choice for nature-lovers with adventurous-mind.